plj611/CloudDevOps_Capstone/README.md

 - DOCKER_LOGIN
 - DOCKER_PASSWORD
 - KUBECONFIG_DATA
-2. eksctl, kubectl and aws-iam-authenticator must be installed
-3. Manually create Kubernetes cluster in AWS EKS using the script 'bin/create_cluster.sh'.
-4. Deploy blue app and blue load balancer using the script 'bin/setup_first_k8s_app.sh'

 The step in 1 prepares the CircleCI environment so a code commit to github will trigger CircleCI to build and push image to DockerHub and deploy to AWS EKS